ai-cfia/dev-rel-docs/adr/006-database-change-management.md

 ## Decision

-To address the context and requirements, the following approach is proposed:
+To address the context and requirements, the following approach is adopted:

 - Incorporate semantic versioning information into schema names to maintain version control.
 Semantic Versioning helps developers and users understand the